Using lateral dispersion to optimise microfluidic trap array efficiency: Materials and methods

-The precise microfabrication steps are the same as those for \cite{Mesdjian2021} and are very briefly mentioned in this section.
+The precise microfabrication steps were the same as those for \cite{Mesdjian2021} and are very briefly mentioned in this section.
 A microfluidic chamber resulting from disorder study is fabricated using single layer standard photo-lithography techniques.
-Basing on previous MTA studies in the literature, we have chosen to connect $4$ MTAs in parallel \cite{Skelley2009} (Figure \ref{fig_protocole}b).
-A chrome photomask is fabricated from the geometry files of the simulations by direct laser writing.
+Based on previous trapping array studies in the literature, we have chosen to connect $4$ identical disordered trapping arrays in parallel \cite{Skelley2009} (Figure \ref{fig_exp_total}b,c).
+A chrome photomask is fabricated by direct laser writing.
 A circular $h=14$ µm thick layer of photoresist resin is generated on a silicon wafer following a spin coating protocol.
 A master is obtained by UV-light activation and dissolution of the non-activated photoresist resin.
 PDMS is mold on the master and the microfluidic chip is closed by sticking a glass coverslip on the chip following a plasma activation protocol.
-The microfluidic chip is then observed using fluorescent microscopy with a 10X magnification (Figure \ref{fig_protocole}a).
-The inlet and outlet channels are connected to a pressure controler with a pressure drop $ \Delta p $ corresponding to a flow rate $Q_v = 0.5$ µl min$^{-1}$ and a $ C_p = 10^6$ ml$^{-1}$ concentrated solution of fluorescent particles, hydraulic resistance variation of the chip is negligible during all the experiment \cite{Mesdjian2021}.
+The microfluidic chip is then observed using fluorescent microscopy with a 10X magnification (Figure \ref{fig_exp_total}d).
+The inlet and outlet channels are connected to a pressure controller with a pressure drop $ \Delta p $ corresponding to a flow rate $Q_v = 0.5$ µl min$^{-1}$ and a $ C_p = 10^6$ ml$^{-1}$ concentrated solution of fluorescent particles (Figure \ref{fig_exp_total}a), hydraulic resistance variation of the chip is negligible during all the experiment \cite{Mesdjian2021}.